scrollpress/scrollpress/README.md

 ## ScrollPress
-ScrollPress is a JQuery plugin to make smooth animation on scroll top.
+JQuery plugin to make a smooth animation on scroll top.
 > V 1.3

 ## Features